shalivan/shalivan.github.io/_posts/PSY/09-01-01-Ludology.md

 - General design process: Empathize > Define > Ideate > Prototype > test

+## Agency
+It's about degree of control and influence a player has over the game world and its narrative.
+It's about the choices and actions a player can take within the confines of the game.
+(player's ability to impact the story through the game design or gameplay)

-## Agency / Autonomy
+##  Autonomy
-the abstract principle that autonomous beings, agents, are capable of acting by themselves; see autonomy
+It's about the player's ability to decide how they want to engage with the game, even if the choices are limited. the abstract principle that autonomous beings, agents, are capable of acting by themselves.

-From a game design perspective, Player Agency is the player's ability to impact the story through the game design or gameplay1
+## ?

 - is player forced like with cutscene but can join narrative lore when he want
 - create problem not puzzle